leangjia/blender_docs/trunk/blender_docs/manual/video_editing/sequencer/strips/text.rst

 Color
    The text color.
 Shadow
-   Creates a shadow under the text.
+   Creates a shadow of the specified color under the text.

 Layout